japaric-archived/ruststrap/README.md

 # `ruststrap`

-Unofficial Rust and Cargo nightlies for `arm-unknown-linux-gnueabihf`
+Unofficial Rust and Cargo nightlies for `arm-unknown-linux-gnueabihf` (Specifically, the nightlies target the armv7l architecture.
+These nightlies *won't* work on armv6 processors like the Raspberry Pi)

 This repository contains the build scripts.
 If you are looking for the actual nightlies, see the links below.